 Isopods: Isopods are marine/brackish parasitic crustaceans inhabiting warm waters.
-Majority of the isopods are cymothoid parasites in marine teleosts.
+Majority of the isopods are cymothoids parasitizing marine teleosts.
 Massive attack by the juveniles of the parasite can kill fry and fingerlings.
-The parasites that enter the gill chamber cause anaemia and loss of gill filaments due to their movements and feeding habits.
-The genus Nerocila has been found in groupers, sea bass and snappers in Southeast Asian countries.
+The parasites that enter the gill chamber cause anemia and loss of gill filaments due to their movements and feeding habits.
+The genus Nerocila has been found in groupers, seabass and snappers in southeast Asian countries.
 Isopod menace is considered an emerging problem in Mediterranean Sea cages causing reduced growth and mortality.
-The first record of serious mortalities in cage cultured fishes in India was caused by the isopod Cirolana fluviatilis in cage cultured sea bass in Cochin backwaters.
+The first record of serious mortalities in cage cultured fishes in India was caused by the isopod Cirolana fluviatilis in cage cultured seabass in Cochin backwaters.
 Mortalities appeared one month after stocking and fish were found dead in cages with their flesh eaten away, leaving the remnants of skeleton.
 C. fuviatilis is a voracious, carrion-feeding bottom dwelling isopod, but sometimes colonize the fouled net surrounding the cage and attack the stressed fish causing heavy mortalities.
 This is an example where parasites/pests that have not been previously considered pathogenic can cause serious mortalities under certain circumstances.

-Co-infection in aquaculture practices
+Co-infection in Aquaculture Practices